sitamgithub-MSIT/MalDetect/README.md

 # MalDetect: A Deep Learning application for Malaria Detection

-This repository contains the application that focuses on developing a deep-learning model to predict malaria from blood cell images.
+This repository contains the application that develops a deep-learning model to predict malaria from blood cell images.
 The model is trained on a dataset of blood cell images infected with malaria and uninfected cells.
 The model is then wrapped in a Flask web application.
 The project is containerized using Docker and the Docker image is deployed on the Cloud Run service.
 The web application allows users to upload an image of a cell and get a prediction of whether the cell is infected with malaria or not.

 ## Dataset

-The project utilizes the malaria cell images dataset available on Kaggle also in TensorFlow datasets.
+The project utilizes the malaria cell images dataset available on Kaggle and TensorFlow datasets.
 This dataset includes images of cells infected with malaria and uninfected cells.
 The dataset link and description are provided in the `data/` directory of this repository.

 ## Project Structure